untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 Kill Fee – $40-$60 per animal (you are not allowed to slaughter the animals yourself before delivery to the butcher)

 One important consideration when choosing a smaller breed of pig is that the butchering costs will be higher.
-Most butchers charge a “kill fee”, then have a set price per pound for different cuts and preparations.
-So with a kill fee of $50, 10 pigs that are 150 pounds each would cost $500 to butcher and 5 pigs at 300 pounds each would only cost $250 (plus the cost per pound of hanging weight).
+Most butchers charge a “kill fee”, and then have a set price per pound for different cuts and preparations.
+With a kill fee of $50, butchering 10 pigs that are 150 pounds each would cost $500.
+Butchering 5 pigs at 300 pounds each would only cost $250 (plus the cost per pound of hanging weight).
 That’s double the price for the same quantity of meat.

 Example